rctn/pseudocerebellum/docs/source/data/mossy.rst

   dendrites*.
 The number of postsynaptic units (dendrite digits) is 10.2/dendrite and 1,142/glomerulus."

-  This seems contradictory, (28 granule cells vs 112 granule dendrites).
-I'm not sure, what the second sentence means.
+  At first, this seems contradictory, (28 granule cells vs 112 granule dendrites per glomerulus).
+  As described in the section of Golomeruli to grannule connection :ref:`glomeruli_to_grannule` I think the fan out is 1,792 per mossy fiber (as given in :cite:`LoebnerEE-1989`, fig 2).

 Convergence
 -----------